BWeeks101/C4/readme.md

 ### Differences between the Wireframes and Final Design

-Whilst the site follows the same basic structure as the design wireframes, significant compromises had to be made due to time restrictions.
+Whilst the site follows the same basic structure as the design wireframes, significant compromises had to be made due to time restrictions and technology availability.
 The site currently features a main page, where the user can see an animated logo, review the rules, customise player names and token colours, or start a local 'hotseat' multiplayer game.
 The side navigation menu also features the option to switch between light and dark modes (with dark being the default).
+The player can also specify the turn time length for games.
+These preferences are all written to local storage.

-It was not possible to implement online multiplayer, leaderboards/stat tracking, player accounts, or the uploading of profile images without a more comprehensive backend and database structure that are not currently available.
-A single player AI was desired, but unfortunately was not achievable within the givin timeframe.
+It was not possible to implement online multiplayer, leaderboards/stat tracking, player accounts, or the uploading of profile images without a more comprehensive backend and database structure that are currently unavailable.
+A single player AI was desired, but unfortunately was not achievable within the given timeframe.

 ## Desired Features based on User Stories

-1. Fully responsive mobile first design allows for a functional site on mobile, tablet, laptop and desktop, with a minimum resolution of 280px x 568px.
+1. Fully responsive mobile first design allows for a functional site on mobile, tablet, laptop and desktop, with a minimum. resolution of 280px x 568px.
 2. Minimalist design allows users to quickly setup a game and get straight to the fun!
 3. User stat tracking allows users to monitor their progress, and find opponents of a similar skill level.
 4. Functional single player UI with multiple difficulty levels allows for a solo experience.